 WiFi Internet connection disconnected, Getting Unable to connect or Can’t connect to this network error while connecting to a wifi network?
-This is most probably occur because of incorrect network configuration, the problem with the network WiFi adapter or installed driver for the WiFi adapter is outdated, incompatible with the current Windows 10 version.
-Here simple fixes to fix the Wifi issue – windows 10 can’t connect to this network or windows was unable to connect to this network issue.
+This is most probably occurs because of incorrect network configuration, the problem with the network WiFi adapter or installed driver for the WiFi adapter is outdated and incompatible with the current Windows 10 version.
+Here are simple fixes to fix the Wifi issue – windows 10 can’t connect to this network or windows was unable to connect to this network issue.

 Windows 10 can’t connect to this network

 Temporarily Disable third-party Antivirus (if installed) or remove VPN if configured on your device and try to connect the WiFi network check get succeed.

 Start Windows 10 to clean boot state and try to connect to the WiFi network.
-If any third-party software conflict causing the issue perform a clean boot, resolve the issue.
+If any third-party software conflict causing the issue perform a clean boot and resolve the issue.

 Forget the wireless connection

 If you’re having “Windows 10 can’t connect to this network” error, you might want to “forget” your wireless connection to fix this problem.
 To forget the wireless network on Windows 10, do the following:

 - Open Settings App and go to Network & Internet.